ReasonMakes/flow/README.md

     You should have received a copy of the GNU General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.

+## Third-Party Assets
+The majority of sounds were created in-house by me, ScaleShift.
+For some examples: to record footsteps, jumping, and landing, I was running around holding my cell phone by my feet.
+To record sliding, I slid my hand across my desk next to my microphone.
+Etc.

+The sounds which were not recorded in-house were sourced from Freesound.org and have licences compatible with the projects.
+At the time of writing this preamble, all of these sounds have been nonetheless altered in some way.

+    Movement, Wall-run: skateboard grinding on metal rail.wav by 21100495 -- https://freesound.org/s/655371/ -- License: Creative Commons 0
+    Movement, Dash: Woosh_Low_03.wav by moogy73 -- https://freesound.org/s/425699/ -- License: Creative Commons 0

 ## Contact
 You can contact me on Discord @scaleshift